dsogari/plumark/packages/core/syntax.md

 Any text that is not recognized as frontmatter, processing, or escape sequence is considered **markup**.
 Markup is divided into **elements**, which can be classified both in terms of how they are _framed_ (or _marked out_) in the source document and how they are _presented_ (or _laid out_) in the rendered output.

 In the source, elements follow a coherent, precise, and flexible syntax.
-They can have **content**, which may contain arbitrarily nested markup; and their behavior can be configured through markup **attributes**, organized in an associative array.
+They can have **content**, which may contain arbitrarily nested markup; and their behavior can be configured through markup **attributes**, organized as an associative array.

 This section describes the various types of markup elements, how they can be instantiated, their rendering implications, and related concepts.